 Program Information

-Students admitted to the MS Statistics: Applied Statistics option will have the opportunity to apply for teaching assistantships within the Statistics department.
-Students applying to the program by the 2 January deadline will be considered for funding at the time of application.
+Students admitted to the MS Statistics: Applied Statistics option will have the opportunity to apply for teaching assistantships within the Department of Statistics.
+Students applying to the program by the January 2 deadline will be considered for funding at the time of application.
 Questions about funding opportunities within the Statistics department should be directed to the graduate program coordinator.

 Minimum Graduate School Requirements